PlutoniumStudio/PlutoniumLib/README.md

 ## <sup>module</sup> PartPool

+PartPool intends to minimize lag with large loads of parts by means of recycling them.
+Unused parts are not reparented or deleted, but instead repositioned far outside rendering view to be used again.

 **Functions**
 - `PartPool.new(template : Instance, precreatedParts : number, container : Instance)` <sub>InstancePool</sub> - creates an *InstancePool* object

 ### <sup>class</sup> `InstancePool`

+Object containing your parts and basic **PartPool** functions

 **Properties**
 - <sup>Instance</sup> `Template` - part being replicated and used by *InstancePool*